Spiv

 A spiv is a petty criminal in the United Kingdom who deals in illicit, typically black market, goods.
 Spivs were particularly active during the Second World War and in the post-war period when many goods were rationed due to shortages.

 According to Peter Wollen, "the crucial difference between the spiv and the classic Hollywood gangster was the degree of sympathy the spiv gained as an intermediary in the transfer of black market goods to ... a grateful mass of consumers."

 Origins

 The origin of the word is obscure.
 "Spiv" was the nickname of Henry Bagster, an early 1900s small-time London crook who was frequently arrested for illegal street trading and confidence tricks.
 National newspapers reported his court appearances between 1903 and 1906 and his nickname from 1904.

 The term spiv first appeared in print in a non-fiction crime paperback (C. G. Gordon's Crooks of Underworld) in a horseracing context in 1929.

-The word was popularized by Bill Naughton in a September 1945 News Chronicle article, "Meet the Spiv".
+The word was popularised by Bill Naughton in a September 1945 News Chronicle article, "Meet the Spiv".

 Eric Partridge also echoes usage as racecourse slang that had become widely accepted in its contemporary context by 1950.

 The Oxford English Dictionary states that it may come from: